isomerpages/mti-osir/_resources/Guidance Documents.md

 legislation, the latter shall prevail.</p>
 <hr>
 <h4><strong>Guidelines on Fit and Proper Criteria</strong></h4>
-<p>Without affecting any other matter that the Minister may consider relevant,
+<p>These are the Guidelines on Fit and Proper Criteria mentioned in section
-these Guidelines set out the criteria applicable to the Key Personnel, in determining whether to grant his or her approval under section 27(4) SIRA.</p>
+54 SIRA.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>